 Yashica Mat-124G Twin Lens Camera

 The Yashica 124G is a film camera from Yashica — known for its Twin-Lens Reflex Design and 80mm f/3.5 Yashinon Lens.
-Used copies start from $404 on GearFocus, with buyer protection on every purchase.
+Check GearFocus for current availability, with buyer protection on every purchase.

 Yashica Mat-124G Twin Lens Camera